Governance

 The Administration Team

-The operations and day-to-day running of the school are the responsibility of the Administration Team: Head of Administration, Accounts, Human Resources, Admissions, Office, IT, Maintenance and Marketing.
+The operations and day-to-day running of the school are the responsibility of the Administration Team: Business and Finance Manager, Accounts, Talent Manager, Admissions, Office, IT, Maintenance and Marketing.
 As a group, they oversee the operational side of the school.

 The School’s Strategic Plan